Skip to content

 Dynamic properties

-In VRmaze Lite, by default, it is not possible to modify the contents of a protocol.
+In MindRun, by default, it is not possible to modify the contents of a protocol.
 This poses certain problems, especially when addressing certain devices directly (USB, Bluetooth, IP, etc.).
 To solve this problem, each protocol entry has a list of dynamic properties.

 Image title 2

-A dynamic property in the VRmaze Lite Package Manager.
+A dynamic property in the MindRun Package Manager.

 By default, and in many cases, the protocol entry does not contain dynamic properties.